-I am a fan of the ubuntu-desktop distribution and have been using it since 2009 back in the old days at university.
-It was much fun to use it as a Windows desktop replacement, although the journey wasn't smooth along the way with lots of different issues such as hardware compatibility on the webcam, sound, keyboard etc.
+I've been a fan of the Ubuntu desktop distribution since 2009, back in my university days.
+It was exciting to use it as a Windows desktop replacement, although the journey was filled with challenges such as hardware compatibility issues related to the webcam, sound, and keyboard.

-This morning, I saw an announcement about the availability of Ubuntu Desktop on AWS workspace, I decided to try it out right away.
-I used AWS workspace before, which is a fully managed Virtual desktop infrastructure (VDI) and the user experience was better on Windows instances using Remote Desktop Protocol (RDP).
-It is a proprietary protocol developed by Microsoft and I don't want to use it.
-Meanwhile, the Linux desktop has the PCoIP which feels a bit laggy sometimes and not responsive.
-Besides, the Amazon Linux2 image with MATE desktop wasn't customized like my usual setup.
+This morning, I saw an announcement about the availability of Ubuntu Desktop on AWS Workspace and decided to try it out immediately.
+I had used AWS Workspace before—a fully managed Virtual Desktop Infrastructure (VDI)—and found the user experience to be better on Windows instances using the Remote Desktop Protocol (RDP).
+Since RDP is a proprietary protocol developed by Microsoft, I prefer not to use it.
+Meanwhile, Linux desktops use PCoIP, which can sometimes feel laggy and unresponsive.
+Additionally, the Amazon Linux2 image with MATE desktop wasn't customized to my liking.

-Today, I finally got my favourite option, which is Ubuntu Desktop on AWS Workspace, and it can be set up using WorkSpaces Streaming Protocol (WSP), offering a good user experience where I am writing this blog post from.
+Today, I finally have my preferred option: Ubuntu Desktop on AWS Workspace, set up using WorkSpaces Streaming Protocol (WSP).
+I'm writing this blog post from this very setup.

-Step 0: Before getting started, you would need to first set up a directory.
-And you may struggle to decide if you should pick the AWS Managed Microsoft AD or Simple AD.
-For my use case, I only need an inexpensive Active Directory compatible service instead of a feature-rich service, so I choose Simple AD as shown in the screenshot below:
+Step 0: Before getting started, you'll need to set up a directory.
+You may be unsure whether to choose AWS Managed Microsoft AD or Simple AD.
+In my case, I only needed an inexpensive Active Directory compatible service, so I chose Simple AD, as shown in the screenshot below:

-Step 1: Once the directory is set up, you can then select it to create an AWS-managed workspace.
-It would take some time and also you need to register it.
+Step 1: Once the directory is set up, you can select it to create an AWS-managed workspace.
+This process takes some time, and you'll need to register it as well.

-Steps 2 & 3: Continue, create a user and identify the user.
+Steps 2 & 3: Next, create a user and identify them.

 Step 6: Skip the optional encryption for now.

-Finally, wait for the status from pending to ready, and you can start connecting using the registration code.
-You can download the AWS client and install it on your laptop.
-However, what I really like about this Ubuntu Desktop on AWS Workspace is that I can access it via the web.
-If you prefer this setup as I do, there is one more step to do:
+Finally, wait for the status to change from "Pending" to "Ready."
+Then you can start connecting using the registration code.
+While you can download the AWS client and install it on your laptop, one feature I particularly like about Ubuntu Desktop on AWS Workspace is the ability to access it via the web.
+To enable this, follow one more step:

-Now you can access the Ubuntu Desktop simply from any browser with webclient https://clients.amazonworkspaces.com/webclient.
+Now you can access Ubuntu Desktop from any browser at https://clients.amazonworkspaces.com/webclient.
 Input your registration code to continue.

-Enter username and password.
-(By the way, if you forgot your directory password, you can navigate to your AWS console directory to reset it).
+Enter your username and password.
+(If you've forgotten your directory password, you can reset it through your AWS console.)

-And here you go!
-Successfully login and got a fully functional Ubuntu Desktop in a web browser.
+And there you have it!
+You've successfully logged in to a fully functional Ubuntu Desktop in a web browser.

-This is very convenient because I can access this from anywhere and continue my work.
-So far, the performance works well and I am happy with the user experience.
-Let me know if you got any questions about this setup and I can share more information with the community.
+This setup is incredibly convenient, allowing me to access my workspace from anywhere.
+So far, the performance has been excellent, and I'm pleased with the user experience.
+If you have any questions about this setup, feel free to ask, and I'll be happy to share more information with the community.